yakothari25/spell-check-using-trie/README.md

+    Name: Yogesh KOthari
+    Dpet: Computer Science and Engineering (Shift I) Desgin and Analysis of Algorithm Assignment
+    Roll no: 80

 # spell-check-using-trie
 Spell checking using tries by python.

-Aim: Implement tries using python and demonstrate application of tries in spell checking.
+***Aim: Implement tries using python and demonstrate application of tries in spell checking. ***

   Trie is an efficient information reTrieval data structure.
 Using Trie, search complexities can be brought to optimal limit (key length).
 If we store keys in binary search tree, a well balanced BST will need time proportional to M * log N, where M is maximum string length and N is number of keys in tree.
 Using Trie, we can search the key in O(M) time.